Coronavirus: Government 'doesn't expect' to relax COVID-19 lockdown this week

 Downing Street has pledged to carry out 100,000 coronavirus tests a day by the end of the month, a target which the PM's spokesman has said the UK is on course to meet.

-A spokesman said 18,000 had been conducted in the 24 hours to Sunday morning.
+A spokesman said 18,000 had been conducted in the 24 hours to Sunday morning and "good progress" on getting to 100,000 tests was being made.

 On the subject of testing frontline NHS workers, he said there had been "significant progress", with nearly 43,000 staff and their families tested so far.